Hayat Ali Shah Bukhari

 Syed Hayat Ali Shah Bukhari (سيد حيات علي شاھ بخاري; 12 April 1949 – 2 November 2020) was a Pakistani radio, TV and film artist, dramatist and film director.
 He wrote more than 200 serials and plays for radio and TV channels.
-He also served as a journalist and columnist.
+He also worked as a journalist and columnist.
 He was associated with the Sindhi-language Daily Ibrat at the time of his death in 2020.

 Early life

 Syed Hayat Ali Shah was born on 12 April 1949 in village Hatri near Hyderabad, Sindh, Pakistan.
 His father, Syed Ghaus Ali Shah, was a landlord.
 He received primary education in his hometown, Hatri.
 One of his teachers, Syed Saleh Muhammad Shah, was a famous radio and TV artist.
 Young Bukhari was highly inspired by his teacher and decided to pursue a career as an artist and broadcaster.
 He passed his matriculation examination from Noor Muhammad High School Hyderabad and intermediate from Sachal Arts College Hyderabad.